Cann23/block_game/README.md

 In easy mode the user can create shape from input console.
 However, the shape occurs randomly in the hard mode.

+The user chooses x and y values to put the shape.
+According to these values, the user may place successfully or unsuccessfully.
+There are some situations that may arise for this placement:

-When the user place a shape successfully, the user gets 50 points.
+- When the user places a shape successfully, the user gets 50 points.
-If one or more of the 3 above-mentioned situations occur, the user gets 100 points.
+- If one or more of the 3 above-mentioned situations occur, the user gets 100 points.
+- If the user tries to place it where the user can't, the user loses 25 points.